Sign in

 Answer

-CEO John Lowe stated that while details on the tariffs are still pending, CPI has ample chip inventory, providing time to manage the situation without immediate risk.
-He expressed confidence in the company's ability to navigate the challenge.
-CFO Jeffrey Hochstadt added that any impact would be an industry-wide phenomenon, affecting all competitors similarly.
+CEO John Lowe explained that while details on the proposed tariffs are scarce, CPI has ample chip inventory, providing a buffer to manage the situation.
+He expressed confidence in their ability to navigate the challenge and stated an interim update is unlikely.
+CFO Jeff Hockstepp added that any impact would be industry-wide.

 Ask Fintool Equity Research AI

-Peter Heckmann's questions to CPI Card Group Inc (PMTS) leadership • Q1 2025
+Peter Heckmann's questions to CPI Card Group (PMTS) leadership • Q1 2025

 Question